webmechanicx/fill/README.md

 # Synopsis

 fill is a (client-side) template engine which binds data to DOM with zero configuration.
-Just call `.render(data)`.
+Just call `.fill(data)`.

 ```html
 <div id="template">